leviethung2103/gradio_u2net/README.md

 * Update: Aug 28, 2021

 ## Changelog
 * Aug-28: Change the Docker base image to reduce the size of application, changed to `nvidia/cuda:10.1-cudnn7-devel-ubuntu18.04`, downgrade the version of Pytorch due to CUDNN problem.
+Reduced from 12 GB -> 3.67 GB

 Source Code is saved on server at `/mnt/gradio_u2net`